Gkhadharbee/Webserver_Deploy_using_Nginx/README.md

 - Verify firewall settings

-- Ensure the domain DNS is correctly configured

 ## Conclusion

-By following this guide, you have successfully deployed a web server using Nginx.
-You can further optimize the setup by adding caching, load balancing, or integrating it with Docker and CI/CD pipelines.
+Finally, you have successfully deployed a web server using Nginx.